Tennessee will have interest in QB Joey Aguilar after Nico exit: report

-Tennessee and UCLA could end up swapping quarterbacks when all is said and done, as Joey Aguilar is set to enter the spring football transfer portal window.
+What might be called college football’s first “trade” is set to take place, as quarterback Joey Aguilar will sign with Tennessee to replace Nico Iamaleava, who took Aguilar’s place at UCLA, according to ESPN’s Chris Low.

-And it’s expected the Volunteers will have interest in Aguilar when he officially becomes available, as the two sides will meet on Monday, according to ESPN’s Chris Low.
+Aguilar will make money at Tennessee similar to what he received at UCLA, where he had roughly $1.2 million left on his current deal, about what he’ll make with the Volunteers, according to ESPN’s Pete Thamel.

-Tennessee is suddenly in the market for a quarterback after the bombshell transfer of starter Nico Iamaleava during the spring following his reported holdout for more NIL money.
+Tennessee was suddenly in the market for a quarterback after the bombshell transfer of starter Nico Iamaleava during the spring following his reported holdout for more NIL money.

 Iamaleava departed the Volunteers and announced he will transfer to UCLA, where Aguilar had previously committed in the hopes of leading that offense.